Data Warehouse Design

 Walk me through SCD Type 2 implementation.

-Add surrogate_key, effective_date, end_date, and is_current columns to the dimension table.
-When an attribute changes, close the current row (set end_date and is_current = false) and insert a new row with a new surrogate key, updated attributes, and is_current = true.
+Add surrogate_key, effective_date, end_date, is_current columns to the dimension table.
+When an attribute changes, close the current row (set end_date and is_current = false) and insert a new row with a new surrogate key, updated attributes, is_current = true.
 Fact tables join on surrogate key, so historical facts retain the dimension values as they were at transaction time.

 How do you choose between a star schema and a snowflake schema?